 We entered into an employment agreement with each of the named executive officers in connection with his employment with us.
 These employment agreements provide for "at will" employment.
-Pursuant to their employment agreements, Mr. Mayleben and Dr. Newton are, and Dr. Rosenberg was, eligible to receive certain payments and benefits in the event his employment is terminated by us without "cause" (as defined in the employment agreements) or in the event he terminates his employment with "good reason" (as defined in their employment agreements).
+Pursuant to their employment agreements, Mr. Mayleben, Dr. Newton and Dr. Lalwani are eligible to receive certain payments and benefits in the event his employment is terminated by us without "cause" (as defined in the employment agreements) or in the event he terminates his employment with "good reason" (as defined in their employment agreements).

 Under their respective employment agreements, each of Mr. Mayleben and Dr. Newton is eligible to receive one year of base salary continuation in the event of a termination of employment by the company without cause or by the named executive officer for good reason, provided that he resigns from the Board and timely executes and allows to become effective a release agreement.
-Under the terms of his employment agreement, Dr. Rosenberg was eligible to receive the following payments and benefits in the event of a termination of his employment by the company without cause or by the him for good reason, provided he entered into, did not revoke and complied with the terms of a separation agreement in a form acceptable to us, including a release of claims in favor of the company, and resigned from any and all positions held with the company: (i) base salary continuation for six months following termination; (ii) continuation of group health plan benefits to the extent authorized and consistent with COBRA, with the cost of the regular premium shared in the same relative proportion by Dr. Rosenberg and us as in effect on the date of termination until the earlier of six months after the date of termination and the date he becomes eligible for health benefits through another employer or otherwise becomes ineligible for COBRA; (iii) a pro-rated bonus for the year of termination, provided the Chief Executive Officer and the compensation committee assess Dr. Rosenberg's performance and that of Esperion through the date of termination and determine that he is entitled to a pro-rated bonus; and (iv) accelerated vesting of the unvested portion of an option to purchase 14,314 shares of the company's common stock granted to Dr. Rosenberg in connection with his hire.
+Under the terms of his employment agreement, Dr. Lalwani is eligible to receive the following payments and benefits in the event of a termination of his employment by the company without cause or by the him for good reason, provided he enters into, does not revoke and complies with the terms of a separation agreement in a form acceptable to us, including a release of claims in favor of the company, resigns from any and all positions held with the company and returns all company property and complies with all instructions relating to deleting and purging duplicates of such company property: (i) base salary continuation for nine months following termination, and (ii) continuation of group health plan benefits to the extent authorized and consistent with COBRA, with the cost of the regular premium shared in the same relative proportion by Dr. Lalwani and us as in effect on the date of termination until the earlier of nine months after the date of termination and the date he becomes eligible for health benefits through another employer or otherwise becomes ineligible for COBRA.